Ilarun: The Cutting Comb,

 On Waking

 By Jennifer Beasley.
-The forgotten voice of Eileen Kelly, mother of Ned Kelly, is finally heard.
+The forgotten voice of Ellen Kelly, mother of Ned Kelly, is finally heard.
 I wasn’t sure what to expect when I drove to DROUIN (it’s in the COUNTRY, the other place aside from Melbourne), about an hour east in Gippsland, to view this play at The...

 Eurovision On Tour